Prospect Street Writers House

 Community

-A Prospect Street residency can open the gate to creativity, jumpstart a stalled project, renew lagging confidence, put finishing touches on a manuscript, and restore the solitary writer’s sense of community.
+A Prospect Street residency can open the gate to creativity, jumpstart a stalled project, renew lagging confidence, add finishing touches to a manuscript, and restore the solitary writer’s sense of community.
 The place and the time are yours to do with as you will.
-The home cooked evening meal is the only time everyone will gather.

-Prospect Street brings together writers regardless of genre or experience for a minimum one-week stay.
-What the Writers House will provide is tranquility and geniality.
-Because the population at Prospect Street is unlikely to exceed twelve writers, our residency format supports interpersonal give-and-take by providing the opportunity for conversations between peers deeply interested in the same thing, making better sentences.
+Prospect Street brings together writers regardless of genre or experience.
+What the Writers House provides is tranquility and geniality in one of Vermont’s most comfortable villages.
+Because the population at Prospect Street is unlikely to exceed ten writers, our residency format supports interpersonal give-and-take by providing the opportunity for conversations between peers deeply interested in the same thing, making better sentences.
 A writer’s greatest resource being other writers, the congenial atmosphere at Prospect Street can be conducive to making lifelong friendships as well as professional contacts.

 Accommodations

 Prospect Street has twelve, dorm-style bedrooms configured in three suites of four bedrooms, each with kitchenette and sitting room.
-The bedrooms of Grey and Blue Suites include private baths, while the Orange Suite has four large bedrooms, but shares two bathrooms located just outside the rooms.
+The bedrooms of Grey and Blue Suites include private baths, while the Orange Suite contains four bedrooms, but shares two bathrooms.
 Small groups applying together can request a suite.
 The entire first floor is on grade, including a handicap-accessible bedroom in the Grey Suite.
 A Library, a full Kitchen, a Dining Room, and a Hall for readings and events comprise the first-floor common areas.
 A strong Wi-Fi signal encompassed the whole building and most of the grounds.

 The Writers House’s floorplan flows easily from private to public.
 Our rooms are comfortable and quiet.
 Focus on your writing in any number of private places in addition to your room.
 Enjoy the company of writers only to the extent your creative process can accommodate.